slingr-stack/pandadoc-package/README.md

 ### Send Document

-Move a document to sent status and send an optional email.
+Move a document to send status and send an optional email.

 <table>
     <thead>